Victoria Newhouse: Career

-One of Newhouse's early jobs was as the architecture editor for George Braziller, beginning in the mid 1960s.
+One of Newhouse's early jobs was as the architecture editor for George Braziller, beginning in the mid-1960s.
 Braziller had fired his prior editor and gave her the job.
 She had no knowledge of architecture, though she returned to school to learn.
 She earned a master's degree in architectural history at Columbia University.

 Newhouse established the Architectural History Foundation, a nonprofit scholarly book publisher, in 1977.
 The foundation aimed to support books that would otherwise be unpublished, and to raise the quality of works about architecture.
 Newhouse closed the foundation in 1994, stating that its mission had been fulfilled.

 Newhouse first wrote a book on Wallace K. Harrison, in 1989.

 Victoria Newhouse's works have a variety of subjects over time periods and regions, though she analyzes architecture in each of her works by referencing buildings' structural, social, and political aspects.

 Newhouse was a judge for the Pritzker Prize, "architecture's highest honor", for three years from 2006 to 2008.
 She writes and lectures about museums, writing articles for The New York Times, Architectural Record, Architectural Digest, and ARTnews.

 Personal life

 She married a French count, Régis de Ramel, obtaining the name Victoria Carrington Benedict de Ramel.
 The marriage ended in divorce, with no children.
 On April 13, 1973, she married Samuel Irving Newhouse Jr., a man ten years her elder.
 He died on October 1, 2017, at the age of 89.
 The couple had no children, though he had three from a prior marriage, and Victoria and Samuel acquired a pug named Nero.
 The dog died and was replaced by Cicero, in 1998.

-Newhouse was raised Episcopal, though became a devout Catholic later in life, with a strong interest in religions.
+Newhouse was raised Episcopal, though she became a devout Catholic later in life, with a strong interest in religions.

 She has been a long-term art collector and museum patron.
 She and her husband had an apartment at the UN Plaza, as well as homes in Bellport and Palm Beach.
 The homes are decorated with the family's large art collection.